 “To freshen things up, introduce new products or services.
 Improve your brand.
 Gain more knowledge by attending a course or seminar, as this can reignite your enthusiasm.
 Finally, look closely at your accounts and understand what they’re telling you – get help from an accountant, if necessary.

-“Following these simple steps can quickly help you to get out of a rut and be in charge of a business with a clear strategic plan that is well run and marketed, has efficient systems and fully motivated employees – a business that’s moving forward rather than standing still.”
+“Following these simple steps can quickly help you to get out of a rut, leaving you in charge of a business with a clear strategic plan, that is well run and marketed, has efficient systems and fully motivated employees – a business that’s moving forward rather than standing still.